 The newest addition to Waymo’s fleet, the Waymo-Zeekr, offers a boxier design with a similar footprint to the existing Waymo I-Pace SUVs.
 However, the Zeekr features an interior that may be more accessible to some riders.
 With a low step, high ceiling, and increased legroom between rows of seats, the Zeekr aims to provide a more comfortable and user-friendly experience for passengers.

-Waymo has focused on of sensors and software, including lidar, radar, and other features, which are strategically placed around the Zeekr to provide a comprehensive “360 view” of obstacles for identification and avoidance.
+Waymo has focused on custom development of sensors and software, including lidar, radar, and other features, which are strategically placed around the Zeekr to provide a comprehensive “360 view” of obstacles for identification and avoidance.
 The sensors are equipped with wipers to ensure clear visibility, even in challenging conditions.
 In an effort to reduce costs, Waymo has streamlined the number of cameras on board from 29 to 13 and lidar sensors from five to four.

 The company is currently testing generation 6 on public roads with professional drivers on board the vehicles.
 Waymo is also conducting testing and validation work in cities like Detroit and Buffalo, New York, to gain insights into how its driverless cars will perform in various traffic and weather conditions.

-While commercial robotaxi from companies like Didi and Pony.ai are operational in China, Waymo faces relatively little competition in the U.S. market.
+While commercial robotaxi services from companies like Didi and Pony.ai are operational in China, Waymo faces relatively little competition in the U.S. market.
 Domestic competitors, such as GM-owned Cruise, Uber, and Ford, have encountered setbacks with their driverless vehicle initiatives.
 Tesla has announced plans to unveil its “dedicated robotaxi” in the near future but has yet to deliver on this promise.